mrigorir/To-Do-list/README.md

 - run in your terminal `npm run server` to see webpack html file in action.

+- run `npm install express` in case you get the error after running the server.

 ## Author

 👤 **Marco Parra**